UTokyo-ICEPP/qc-workbook/source/en/vqe_tracking.md

 +++

 (ML_challenge)=
-### TrackMLチャレンジ
+### TrackML challenge

-CERNでは、将来の加速器計画として「高輝度LHC」（2027年に開始予定）と呼ばれるLHCの増強計画を進めており、実際にLHCのビーム強度が大幅に増加することになっています。高輝度LHC では、陽子の衝突頻度が現在の10倍近くに上がることになっており、発生する2次粒子の数もそれに応じて増えるため、トラッキングの効率化は実は喫緊の課題です。
-For the data used in this assignment, we will use the open data provided as part of the 2018 TrackML Particle Tracking Challenge.
-CERN has plans to upgrade its accelerator, with the High-Luminosity LHC to be put into operation in 2027.
-The High-Luminosity LHC will increase the frequency of proton collisions almost 10-fold.
-The number of secondary particles that are produced will increase accordingly, so tracking is expected to become extremely challenging.
-To tackle this, a simulated High-Luminosity LHC experimental environment was created and the TrackML Challenge was held to develop effective tracking technologies using the simulation.

-2027年から量子コンピュータを実際の実験で利用する見通しは残念ながらありませんが、古典コンピュータでも最先端の機械学習手法の導入などでまだまだアルゴリズムを改良する余地があると考えた研究者らによって、2018年に<a href="https://www.kaggle.com/c/trackml-particle-identification" target="_blank">TrackML Particle Trackingチャレンジ</a>というコンペティションが開催されました。このコンペティションでは、高輝度LHCでの実験環境のシミュレーションから得られた検出器のヒット情報が公開データとして参加者（物理学者に限らず誰でも参加可能）に提供され、参加者は自身のアルゴリズムをこのデータに対して適用して、トラッキングの早さや精度を競い合いました。
+CERN has plans to upgrade the LHC to "High-Luminosity LHC" or HL-LHC (expected to start operation in 2029), in which the beam intensity is significantly increased.
+The increased beam intensity will result in 10-fold increase in collision rate and hence produced particle density, making charged particle tracking even more challenging.

+Unfortunately it is hard to imagine that quantum computing can be used in real experiments from 2029.
+However, some researchers thought that the capability of classical reconstruction algorithm can be enhanced using advanced machine learning techniques and held a competition called <a href="https://www.kaggle.com/c/trackml-particle-identification" target="_blank">TrackML Particle Tracking challenge</a> in 2018.
+In this competition, the public data composed of detector hits simulated in HL-LHC environment are provided and the participants attempted to apply their own algorithms to these data to compete with each other in speed and accuracy.

 +++

 (tracking)=
-## 問題：VQEによるトラッキング

-この課題では、上のTrackMLチャレンジの公開データを用いて、VQEを数理最適化アルゴリズムとして応用してトラッキングを行うことを目指します。ただし、現在の量子コンピュータでは大きなサイズの問題を解くことはまだ難しいため、サイズの小さい問題、つまり少数の生成粒子が生成された場合に絞って検討を行います。
+## Exercise: Tracking with VQE

-Our goal in this exercise is to reconstruct the tracks of charged particles produced by high energy particle collisions (this is called "tracking").
-It is still difficult for today's quantum computers to solve large problems, so we will work on a small problem -- that is, one in which few particles have been generated.
+Our goal in this exercise is to perform charged particle tracking with VQE using this TrackML challenge dataset.
+Since it is still difficult to solve large-scale tracking problem, we only consider the case of small number of particles produced in collision.

 +++

-まず、必要なライブラリを最初にインポートします。
+Fisrt, import the necessary libraries.

 ```{code-cell} ipython3
 ---